Softwire/strawberry-fair/frontend/src/pages/about/kids-park.md

       isPublic: false
     tile: Strawberry Tile
 ---
-With no Strawberry Fair happening in 2020, we're doing everything we can to bring you fun and entertaining things to do at home instead!
+With no Strawberry Fair happening in 2020, we're doing what we can to bring you fun and entertaining things to do at home instead!
 In partnership with Cambridge 105 Radio, we're holding a story competition, and an art compeition.
-There are some great prizes to be won, including having your story read out on the radio!
+There are some great prizes to be won.

 # How to enter